-(with vanishing bulk magnetization), we would also expect any surface-normal magnetization at the surface to manifest itself at an edge in a similar fashion.
+If instead we consider the surface of a 3D bulk system (with vanishing bulk magnetization), we would also expect any surface-normal magnetization at the surface to manifest itself at an edge in a similar fashion.
 However, in the presence of the bulk, the objects playing the role of edges are the hinges, i.e., the intersections of neighboring surface facets.
 So, while in the case of an isolated 2D system the edge current directly determines the magnetization M{\perp} , any current present on a hinge only determines the difference of M{\perp} values on the two surface facets meeting at the hinge.
 Hence a classical knowledge of the microscopic current distribution in the bulk, at the surfaces, and at the hinge is sufficient to uniquely determine the difference of M{\perp} values across facets sharing a hinge, but not the M{\perp} values individually.
 We depict this situation schematically in Fig. 1, where it is evident that the hinge current I^{LR} is given by

-$$I^{\rm LR} = M^{\rm L}{\perp} - M^{\rm R}{\perp}.$$ (2)
+$$I^{\rm LR} = M{\perp}^{\rm L} - M{\perp}^{\rm R}.$$ (2)

 Note that a line current may also be present at a line defect, such as a step or domain wall [20], that separates surface patches having the same orientation but different M{\perp} values.
 We can regard these as 180° hinges, and the treatment of such cases introduces no new difficulties.
-In the remainder of this work, we restrict the discussion to true hinges connecting facets of different orientation.
-In any case, we emphasize that the line currents in question are bound currents localized at insulating hinges, not the chiral conductance channels that may occur in topological systems, e.g., at the boundary of a 2D quantum Hall state or on the hinges of an axion insulator [21, 22].
+In the remainder of this paper, we restrict the discussion to true hinges connecting facets of different orientation.
+In any case, we emphasize that the line currents in question are bound currents localized at insulating hinges, not the chiral conductance channels that may occur in topological systems, e.g., at the boundary of a